 - Shortening the opposite side of the penis from the scar tissue.

 Peyronie’s Disease Treatment from Dr. DeLay

-If you are experiencing issues with Peyronie’s disease, call Dr. Kenneth Delay at (833) 437-3352 or request an appointment online appointment online.
+If you are experiencing symptoms of Peyronie’s disease, call Dr. Kenneth DeLay at (833) 437-3352 or request an appointment online appointment online.